VOLTTRON/volttron-developer/AGENT_DEVELOPMENT.md

 ## Porting an Existing Agents

 This tutorial unlike the one above will not use pipenv as a package manager.
-Instead ther will be a plain virtual environment in which we can install volttron-server and the upgraded existing agent.
+Instead there will be a plain virtual environment in which we can install volttron-server and the upgraded existing agent.
 This tutorial is made in two parts, the first we upgrade the agent and install it on the 8.x platform and second we create a virtual environment and install the